Budget 2019: Building a 'strong, united Singapore'; Merdeka Generation Package, healthcare take spotlight

 BUDGET DEFICIT FOR FY19

 For FY2018, the Government expects an overall budget surplus of S$2.1 billion, or 0.4 per cent of the overall Gross Domestic Product (GDP).
-This, he said, is an S$2.7 billion increase from the S$600 million deficit forecasted a year ago due to the “unexpected two-year suspension of the Kuala Lumpur-Singapore High-Speed Rail project and higher-than-expected stamp duty collections”.
+This, he said, is a S$2.7 billion increase from the S$600 million deficit projected a year ago due to the “unexpected two-year suspension of the Kuala Lumpur-Singapore High-Speed Rail project and higher-than-expected stamp duty collections”.

 For FY2019, he said the Government’s position remains expansionary with a basic deficit of S$7.1 billion and, on the whole, expecting an overall budget deficit of S$3.5 billion, or 0.7 per cent of GDP.
 The ministries' total spend is expected to be S$80.3 billion in the coming financial year, 1.6 per cent higher than the previous year.